egi-informatics/documentation/Categories/Website/CA - Add.md

 0. Make sure format is set to `png`
 0. Click 'Export Artboard'
 0. In Cyberduck, go to `/downloads/ca/sliders/`
-0. Select and drag local images to Cyberduck to replace current files
+0. Select and drag local images to Cyberduck to replace current files.
-0. Commit and push changes to Website repository
+0. Commit and push changes to Website repository.

 ### CA List PDF

-0. Open Cyberduck and FTP to website
+0. Open Cyberduck and FTP to website.
 0. In Cyberduck, go to `/downloads/ca/`
 0. In Finder, go to `UnitAdmin/O_EGI_Corporate.../EGI_CA_Program`
-0. Check to make sure files have been updated and do not have the company that is being removed
+0. Check to make sure files have been updated and have the company that is being added.
-0. Select and drag all local pdf files to Cyberduck to replace current files
+0. Select and drag all local pdf files to Cyberduck to replace current files.